 The rest of the cast is all A-class, even of the script doesn’t do their characters any favours.
 All were seasoned stock players, most of them with over a hundred credited roles under their belts during their careers: larger supporting roles in low-budget films and bit-parts in a whole assembly of high-profile movies.
 For science fiction fans the two most interesting names are Edward McWade, playing the owner of the general store, and Frank Austin, playing Rigo.
 McWade played Gorn, the keeper of the law, in the 1936 sci-fi/fantasy serial Darkest Africa (1936) and had a supporting role as Ivan in William Dieterle’s 6 Hours to Live (1932).
 Austin had a bit-part as a hotel clerk in the 1943 Batman serial.
 William H. Turner, in the small role as the insurance detective, also turned up in a supporting part in the 1925 death ray serial The Power God (review).

 Dorothy Vernon in a bit-part was a legend among western extras.
 She was 43 when she entered the movie business in 1918, and kept on acting all the way to the age of 82, in 1957.
 One film historian noted that he had seen her in so many PRC westerns, that he assumed she was the out-of-work mother of character actor Charlie King.
-Science fiction fans can look out for her in tiny roles in Bride of Frankenstein (1935), Sky Bandits (1940) and The War of the Worlds (1953).
+Science fiction fans can look out for her in tiny roles in Bride of Frankenstein (1935, review), Sky Bandits (1940, review) and The War of the Worlds (1953, review).

 The female portrait in the film is about as nuanced as one may expect from a film of this sort made in 1925, but all things considered The Monster comes out quite OK from a feminist point of view.
 One problematic aspect for a modern viewer is the blackface: Walter James plays Caliban the Nubian with a brown-painted face.
 However, the film can’t really be blamed for this, since it was the common practice at the time.
 And the character of Caliban is played respectfully.